-Net Amount to be credited to the farmer = [(Surplus Solar energy injected to the grid x tariff approved by Commission in this order i.e. Rs.3.60 kWh)-(Energy consumed by farmer as per meter reading x approved RST for farmer)]
+Net Amount to be credited to the farmer = [(Solar energy generated x tariff approved by Commission in this order i.e. Rs.3.60 per kWh)- (Energy consumed by farmer as per meter reading x approved RST for farmer)]

-1) The solar power injected to the grid through gross metering arrangement shall be purchased by the DISCOMs at the tariff of Rs.3.60 per kWh.
+The solar power injected to the grid through gross metering arrangement shall be purchased by the DISCOMs at the tariff of Rs.3.60 per kWh.
 In addition to the above no other charges shall be payable to the farmer.
 The rate will remain unchanged as long as RST under "irrigation pumping & agriculture" category of consumers is unchanged and the rate of interest on loan amount does not exceed 9%.
 If Retail Supply Tariff (RST) for above category of consumer and/or the interest rate on loan amount changes, DISCOM (s) shall approach the Commission for re-determination of Power Purchase Cost for solarised pump installations covered under PM KUSUM-C scheme.